Long-tailed duck (Clangula hyemalis)

 Long-tailed duck ducklings are difficult to rear.
 Hand rearing under infra-red lamps for heat is suggested.
 Two factors appear to be particularly important in rearing ducklings: getting them to feed and getting them onto water at an early age.

-- It is suggested that they must be on water with sufficient depth for diving (minimum 10 inches / 25cm deep) by four days old, and they must be eating well by this time.
+It is suggested that they must be on water with sufficient depth for diving (minimum of 25cm deep) by four days old, and they must be eating well by this time.
 A very high protein starter crumb (35% or higher protein) with a very small particle size is suggested; If necessary a little feed may be placed on water containing gammarids (freshwater shrimps) whose movement stimulates feeding behaviour.
 New seaduck diets developed by Lundi in Germany, including a very small floating starter pellet are useful.

 By ten days old, the ducklings can be outside with access to a deep pond, but with warmth provided by heat lamps.
 Concrete ponds may be used at this stage, although natural ponds are preferable.